adam-sandor/rune/README.md

 It implements the following design patterns & functionality:

+* Don't interfere with the user's ability to structure code into packages
+* Packages become **rule sets** with metadata and strategies to combine results from different rule sets
 * Make evaluation strategies like "Allow by default or Deny by default" configurable without having to restructure the code.
 * Enforce naming rules for better auditing and debugging.